 Research suggests that there is a strong correlation between trauma and substance abuse in women.
-This article will explore the nature of trauma, and it’s relationship to drug and alcohol abuse.
+This article will explore the nature of trauma, it’s relationship to drug and alcohol abuse, and the latest treatment options.

 It is estimated that about 50% of all people will experience at least one significant traumatic event during their lifetimes.
 Trauma can come in many forms, including terrorism, war, natural disasters, a house fire, a car accident, and many more.
 In addition, there are several forms of trauma that are more common for women, including rape, domestic violence, and loss of a pregnancy.